-The Veterans Legal Clinic (VLC) assists veterans with claims before the Department of Veterans Affairs and discharge upgrades.
+The Betty and Michael D. Wohl Veterans Legal Clinic (VLC) assists veterans with claims before the Department of Veterans Affairs and discharge upgrades.
 Other clinical programs at the College of Law have dedicated priority slots to assist veterans in the areas of family law, elder law, community development, consumer law, tax law, criminal law, disability rights, and bankruptcy.
 To reach the VLC or any of the other clinics, please contact the Office of Clinical Legal Education at (315) 443-4582.

 The National Veterans Resource Center (NVRC) represents an unprecedented commitment by Syracuse University to cultivate and lead innovative academic, government, and community collaborations positioned to empower those who have served in defense of the nation.
 This state-of-the-art facility will serve as the center of veteran life on the campus of Syracuse University, in the local community, and across Central New York.